Blood Flow Modeling in Cerebral Aneurysm

 Plot the damping function on interval [0, 4]:

-Inflow Scaling
+Inflow scaling

 The inflow is scaled with the cycle-averaged cross-section mean velocity.
-As the name suggest it is a velocity averaged over the cross section of the inlet and over one cardiac cycle.
+As the name suggests, it is a velocity averaged over the cross section of the inlet and over one cardiac cycle.
 Its value is 48 .

 Define the cycle-averaged cross-section mean velocity: